Cruz Azul: Clásico Joven

 A Clásico Joven match between América and Cruz Azul at Estadio Azteca in 2005.

 Cruz Azul's biggest rival is América, with their encounters are famously known as the Clásico Joven (lit.
 'Young Classic').
 The rivalry began in the early 1970s, a period during which both clubs were dominant in Mexican football and often contested league finals.
 Their first major final meeting came in the 1971–72 season, which Cruz Azul won 4–1, solidifying the rivalry's importance on the national stage.
 The intensity of the rivalry grew during the 1980s and 1990s, with several highly competitive league and playoff matches.
 The rivalry regained prominence during the Clausura 2013 finals, when América staged a dramatic comeback to equalize on aggregate in stoppage time before defeating Cruz Azul on penalties, a match often cited as one of the most memorable in Liga MX history.
 As of 2025, the Clásico Joven is the fixture with the most finals contested between two clubs in Mexican football, with a total of seven championship matchups.

 Culturally, the rivalry is rooted in social and institutional contrasts.
 América is often associated with wealth and establishment due to its ownership by media conglomerate Televisa, while Cruz Azul is historically linked to the working class, stemming from its roots as a team founded by cement company Cooperativa La Cruz Azul.
 This contrast is reflected in the nickname Los Albañiles (lit. 'bricklayers'), used for Cruz Azul and its supporters.
 In addition to these social contrasts, several players and coaches have represented both sides over the years, further intensifying the rivalry.
 Notably, Raúl Cárdenas managed both clubs during the 1970s, while Carlos Hermosillo remains the top scorer in Clásico Joven history, scoring 15 goals in total—seven with América and eight with Cruz Azul.
 The rivalry remains one of the most anticipated fixtures in Mexican football, regularly drawing large attendances and national media coverage.
-Matches between the two are played in Mexico City, with both clubs sharing the Estadio Azteca for much of their history, adding to the derby-like atmosphere of their clashes.
-As of May 2025, the two clubs have met 203 times in total matches, with América holding 74 wins, 61 victories for Cruz Azul, and 68 matches ending in draws.
+Matches between the two are played in Mexico City, with both clubs sharing Estadio Azteca for much of their history, adding to the derby-like atmosphere of their clashes.
+As of May 2026, the two clubs have met 205 times in total matches, with América holding 74 wins, 62 victories for Cruz Azul, and 69 matches ending in draws.